GlenPr/stochastic_finite-difference_model/README.md

 # **Notes**
 -If you use Reshape() with an id column that can't be coerced into numeric, it will crash.
 I'll remove this in the future.
 -If you use Reshape() with character sex it will fail to perform sex-specific normalization.
 In this case you should binarize sex or, (i) set sexSpecific=FALSE or (ii) set preprocess=FALSE.
+-namespace issues might also crop up (for me it's Impute), you can always add a post hoc wrapper for this or just load the package last.